What Are Probiotics Benefits? 11 Signs You’re Deficient And What To Do About It

 - Diarrhea: One job of colon microbes is to reabsorb water from the stool as it passes through.
 If an infection (or antibiotics) has wiped the microbes out, too much water is left in the colon, and it passes as diarrhea, putting you at risk for dehydration.

-3. You catch every bug that goes around.
 The Human Microbiome Project has spent millions of dollars to catalog “microbiome communities” in people with different diseases.
 The more data mounts, the clearer it becomes that a varied and healthy gut population has everything to do with a strong immune system and resistance to disease, including cancer.

 - Crowding out invaders by sheer number, keeping them from feeding and multiplying.